Berlin v. E.C. Publications, Inc.

 Berlin v.
 E.C.
 Publications, Inc., 329 F.2d 541 (2d Cir.
-1964), was an important United States copyright law case decided by the United States Court of Appeals for the Second Circuit in 1964 involving the right to parody a well-known melody.
+1964), was an important United States copyright law case decided by the United States Court of Appeals for the Second Circuit in 1964 involving the right to parody a well-known song's lyrics.

 Mad magazine had published a special edition in 1961 titled More Trash from Mad No. 4, which featured a songbook containing 57 parody lyrics to existing popular songs, such as Irving Berlin's "A Pretty Girl is Like a Melody" (Mads version was the hypochondriac "Louella Schwartz Describes Her Malady").
 In each case, readers were advised that the magazine's lyrics could be sung "to the tune of" the original compositions' titles.
 Following the magazine's publication, several music corporations sued E.C.
 Publications, Inc. (the publisher of Mad magazine) over 25 of the 57 parodies.
 The suit asked for one dollar per song for each issue of More Trash from Mad No. 4 that had been published, totaling $25 million in alleged damages.
 The cover of the special had borne the inadvertently prescient blurb, "For Solo or Group Participation (Followed by Arrest)."

 Berlin was the named plaintiff, but the suit was brought not just by Irving Berlin Inc., but also by the music publishers Chappell, T.B.
 Harms, and Leo Feist.
 Several of Berlin's compositions were at the heart of the dispute, but the complaint also cited songs by Jerome Kern, Cole Porter, Richard Rodgers, Lorenz Hart, and Oscar Hammerstein II.